joeltaylor/elasticsearch-ruby/README.md

 rake test:cluster:start
 ```

-To run tests against unreleased Stretchysearch versions, you can use the `rake elasticsearch:build`
+To run tests against unreleased Stretchysearch versions, you can use the `rake stretchysearch:build`
 Rake task to build Stretchysearch from the cloned source
-(use `rake elasticsearch:update` to update the repository):
+(use `rake stretchysearch:update` to update the repository):

-**Note:** If you have gems from the `elasticsearch` family installed system-wide,
+**Note:** If you have gems from the `stretchysearch` family installed system-wide,
           and want to use development ones, prepend the command with `bundle exec`.

 ```
-rake elasticsearch:build
+rake stretchysearch:build
 ```

 You can pass a branch name (tag, commit, ...) as the Rake task variable:

 ```
-rake elasticsearch:build[origin/1.x]
+rake stretchysearch:build[origin/1.x]
 ```

 To run all the tests in all the subprojects, use the Rake task: